rfuzzo/tes3-mods/Immersive Vehicles/README.md

 # 70 Usable Vehicles

-A mod that adds module adds usable vehicles that you can use to freely travel around the map.
+A mod that adds usable vehicles that you can use to freely travel around the map.
 The mod adds:

 - a gondola/kayak
 - a rideable cliffracer